-How to Add and Remove Calendar and Contacts permission’s for Office 365 User’s via PowerShell
+How to Add/Remove Calendar & Contacts permission’s for Office 365 User’s via PowerShell

 Hello everyone!
 Today I will be discussing how to add, and remove, contacts and calendars permissions for users of Office 365 by using PowerShell.
 This can be useful should you have trouble trying to add permissions over Outlook.